ktomari/shinycdrs/man/guide_to_shinycdrs_on_shinyapps.md

 ### Running it on your local machine

-Once you've cloned the shinycdrs repository, we need to the app running on your local machine so we can publish it on shinyapps.io.
-To get there we have to do a few things.
+Once you've cloned the shinycdrs repository, we need to get the app running on your local machine in order to publish it on shinyapps.io.
 Start by opening Rstudio and open the shinycdrs [R project](https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects).

 #### Installing dependencies